gih6/CS1660_Final_Project/README.md

 1. Followed Steps found here to get the json key: https://cloud.google.com/docs/authentication/production

 Can see in code would throw an error if cannot connect to correct credentials.
+Note the JSON file itself is still locally stored on my computer.